 This is the detailed code review of the actual changes, covering:

-Some code style guidelines can be found in the Flink Code Style Page
+Code guidelines can be found in the Flink Code Style and Quality Guide.

 If the pull request introduces a new feature, the feature should be documented.
-The Flink community is maintaining both English and Chinese documents.
-So both English and Chinese documentation should be updated.
-If you are not familiar with Chinese language, please open a JIRA tagged with the
+The Flink community is maintaining both an English and a Chinese documentation.
+So both documentations should be updated.
+If you are not familiar with the Chinese language, please open a Jira assigned to the

 See more about how to contribute documentation.